AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/returned-order-analysis.md

 * **`Customer's previous order number`** will be created by an analyst as part of your **[RETURNS ANALYSIS]** ticket
 * **`Customer's previous order contains return?
 (1=yes/0=no)`** will be created by an analyst as part of your **[RETURNS ANALYSIS]** ticket

+>[!NOTE]
+>
-**`^`** If you are interested in analyzing only business hours for Seconds to resolution or Seconds to first response, let the analyst know when requesting the ticket.
+>If you are interested in analyzing only business hours for Seconds to resolution or Seconds to first response, let the analyst know when requesting the ticket.

 ### Metrics